 Traditional gravy is made from a variety of ingredients that come together to form a savory sauce.
 Pan drippings are used in addition stock or broth.
 To add depth of flavor, seasonings and herbs are added to get it to the desired taste.

-Instant Pot Chicken and Gravy Recipe
+Instant Pot Chicken Gravy

 - 1.5 -2 lbs chicken tenderloins